Pastrami

-Pastrami (Turkish: pastırma) is a food originating from Asia Minor usually made from beef brisket.
-Later recipes use lamb, pork, chicken or turkey.
+Pastrami is a type of cured meat originating from Romania, usually made from beef brisket.
 The raw meat is brined, partially dried, seasoned with herbs and spices, then smoked and steamed.
-Like corned beef, pastrami was originally created as a way to preserve meat before the invention of refrigeration.
-One of the iconic meats of Eastern European cuisine as well as American Jewish cuisine and the New York City cuisine, hot pastrami is typically served at delicatessen restaurants on sandwiches such as the pastrami on rye.
+Like corned beef, pastrami was created as a way to preserve meat before the invention of refrigeration.
+One of the iconic meats of Eastern European cuisine as well as American Jewish cuisine and New York City cuisine, hot pastrami is typically served at delicatessen restaurants on sandwiches such as the pastrami on rye.

 Etymology and origin

-The name pastrami comes from the Turkish pastırma, derived from the Turkish verb bastırma meaning "to press".
+The name pastrami likely comes from the Romanian verb "a păstra", meaning to preserve or to keep, referencing a traditional method of meat preservation prevalent before refrigeration.
+Ultimately, it was probably derived from the Turkish pastirma.

-Wind-dried beef had been made in Anatolia for centuries, and Byzantine dried meat is thought by some to be "one of the forerunners of the pastırma of modern Turkey."

-Pastrami was introduced to the United States in a wave of Jewish immigration from Bessarabia and Romania in the second half of the 19th century.
+Pastrami was introduced to the United States in a wave of Jewish immigration from Bessarabia and Romania in the second half of the 19th century, with the Yiddish pastrame.
 The modified "pastrami" spelling was probably introduced in imitation of the American English salami.
-Romanian Jews emigrated to New York as early as 1872.
+Romanian Jews immigrated to New York as early as 1872.
 Among Jewish Romanians, goose breasts were commonly made into pastrami because they were available.
-Beef navel was cheaper than goose meat in America, so the Romanian Jews in America adapted their recipe and began to make the cheaper-alternative beef pastrami.
+Beef navel was cheaper than goose meat in America, so the Romanian Jews in America adapted their recipe and began to make the cheaper alternative beef pastrami.

-New York's Sussman Volk is generally credited with producing the first pastrami sandwich in the United States in 1887.
-Volk, a kosher butcher and New York immigrant from Lithuania.
-According to his descendant, Patricia Volk, he prepared pastrami according to recipe of Romanian friend and served it on sandwiches out of his butcher shop.
+The family of New York's Sussman Volk claims Mr. Volk produced the first pastrami sandwich in the United States in 1887.
+Volk was a kosher butcher and New York immigrant from Lithuania.
+According to his descendant Patricia Volk, he prepared pastrami according to the recipe of a Romanian friend and served it on sandwiches out of his butcher shop.
 The sandwich was so popular that Volk converted the butcher shop into a restaurant to sell pastrami sandwiches.